 In Illinois: Volo Bog, Barrington Bog, Brandenburg Bog, Pistakee Bog, Cranberry Lake Bog, Cedar Lake Bog, Wauconda Bog, Pike’s Marsh and Cranberry Bog in Moraine Hills State Park and the entire Zion beach-ridge plain and fens, from Kenosha Dunes through Chiwaukee Prairie and south through Wisconsin’s Illinois Beach Dunes, Hosah Preserve, south to Waukegan Dunes.

 Rare plant Carex discoveries in Volo Bog Illinois State Preserve were: C. brunnescens, C. canescens, C. chordorrhiza, C. disperma, C. trisperma, and C. echinata.
-Also sedge Cyperus diandrus.
+Also found on the floating pond mat, sedge Cyperus diandrus.

 The summer of 2019, Carex crawfordii was discovered in Lee County by Linda W. Curtis and a week later by Greg Wahl in Whiteside County.
 Only 2 previous sightings were documented in Illinois.

 C. echinata voucher plants were sent to Illinois State Museum herbarium and duplicates kept for the Volo Bog Nature Center herbarium.
 Rare plant reports were sent to IDNR and Illinois Endanger Species Board with gps.

 The globally endangered Carex paeninsulae was discovered among the Indian burial mounds in the Archaeological Park in Crystal River in Citrus County and later in Peacock Springs in Suwannee County, Florida.
 State threatened C. chapmanii was discovered at Three Sisters Springs, also Crystal River, during sedge field research.